 - Use multi-factor authentication

 How can you protect what you haven’t identified?
-While critical data varies from business to business, common types of data that you should pay special attention to include:
+Conducting an inventory of your company’s sensitive data is the first step in setting a DLP plan into motion.
+While critical data varies from business to business, common types of data that you should inventory include:

 - Account numbers